Human nose: Nose shape

 The shape of the nose varies widely due to differences in the nasal bone shapes and formation of the bridge of the nose.
 Anthropometric studies have importantly contributed to craniofacial surgery, and the nasal index is a recognised anthropometric index used in nasal surgery.

-Paul Topinard developed the nasal index as a method of classifying ethnic groups.
+The French anthropologist and physician Paul Topinard developed the nasal index, originally to make statements about race.
 The index is based on the ratio of the breadth of the nose to its height.
-The nasal dimensions are also used to classify nasal morphology into five types: Hyperleptorrhine is a very long, narrow nose with a nasal index of 40 to 55.
-Leptorrhine describes a long, narrow nose with an index of 55–70.
-Mesorrhine is a medium nose with an index of 70–85.
-Platyrrhine is a short, broad nose with an index of 85–99·9.
-The fifth type is the hyperplatyrrhine having an index of more than 100.
+Even though there are differences between ethnicities, due to the mixing of the human population the shape of the nose does not define specific populations or races.
 Variations in nose size between ethnicities may be attributed to differing evolutionary adaptations to local temperatures and humidity.
 Other factors such as sexual selection may also account for ethnic differences in nose shape.

 Some deformities of the nose are named, such as the pug nose and the saddle nose.
 The pug nose is characterised by excess tissue from the apex that is out of proportion to the rest of the nose.
 A low and underdeveloped nasal bridge may also be evident.
 A saddle nose deformity involving the collapse of the bridge of the nose is mostly associated with trauma to the nose but can be caused by other conditions including leprosy.

 Werner syndrome, a condition associated with premature aging, causes a "bird-like" appearance due to pinching of the nose.

 Down syndrome commonly presents a small nose with a flattened nasal bridge.
 This can be due to the absence of one or both nasal bones, shortened nasal bones, or nasal bones that have not fused in the midline.